View the current news on faculty, students and alumni. Learn about the upcoming events in our calendar and Stay on the Loop!

 Sociology is the study of human social life.
 We are all greatly influenced by the people around us and by the society in which we live.
-Thus, if we want to understand why people behave and think as they do, we need to systematically examine the social conditions under which people are living.
+We also impact society through our actions and beliefs.
+Thus, if we want to understand why people behave and think as they do, we need to systematically examine the social conditions under which people live.
 This is what sociologists do.

 The Department of Sociology at SUNY New Paltz offers three program options.
-Students who want exposure to a wide array of sociological topics can major in the basic Sociology Program.
+Students who want exposure to a wide array of sociological topics can major in basic sociology.
 This includes a set of core course requirements as well as a broad array of elective topics.
-Students can also choose to concentrate in Human Services, a program that will prepare students to work directly with people in need of support.
-A third option is the Criminology Concentration, a program designed for students with a focused interest in the issue of crime.
+Students can also choose to concentrate in human services, a program that will prepare students to work directly with people in need of support.
+A third option is the criminology concentration, a program designed for students with a focused interest in the issues of crime and justice.